-Businesses are getting back to work but life is very different in a post lockdown world for both for companies and their customers.
-As reopening commences it will take some time before operations are getting back to the levels of previous years and B2C companies in particular being able to engage fully with their customers.
-Taking steps now to reach out to customers will help your business get back up to speed.
-We look at some post lockdown tactics that can make a difference.
+Businesses are getting back to “normal” work but life is very different in a post lockdown world for both for companies and their customers.
+As things pick up it will take some time before operations are getting back to the levels of previous years and B2C companies in particular being able to engage fully with their customers.
+Take steps now to reach out to customers will help your business get back up to speed.
+We look at some post pandemic tactics that can make a difference.

 Keenest & Cautious Customers

-Many businesses are reopening but with COVID measures, there are many differences to the way they interact with their customers particularly in retail and food.
-Anything from order and pay apps, to hand sanitising stations, product packages and menu changes can play a part in a customer’s decision to return.
+Many businesses are back to normal but with some COVID measures habits still in place, there are many differences to the way they interact with their customers particularly in retail and food.
+Anything from order and pay apps, to hand sanitising stations, checkout screens, product packages and menu changes, all of which can play a part in a customer’s decision to return.

 Post Lockdown Tactics & Tips

-Consider your specific audience and customers and identify what their most likely concerns are.
-What is it that is stopping them from doing business with you.
-One thing that is consistently important in customers decision to return is familiarity and confidence in knowing the procedures in place
+Consider your specific audience and customers and identify what their most likely purchasing routines have become.
+What is it that is stopping them from doing business with you in person.
+One thing that is consistently important in customers decision to return is familiarity and confidence.

 Here are some tips:

 Consider segments within your customer base and address their concerns specifically.
-For older or vulnerable consumers, the risk of infection is going to be a major concern, so emphasising messages around high levels of hygiene will be helpful.
-For many who have been furloughed or feel that their employment is at risk value for money will be front of mind.
+For older or vulnerable consumers, the risk of infection is still going to be a major concern, so emphasising messages around saftey will be helpful.
 Find different messages to engage with these groups

 - Use social media to emphasise different aspects.
-Social channels are also great way to answer customer queries.
+Social channels are also great way to hear and answer customer queries.

 - Host links to the survey on your blog